muganga-charles/php/README.md

 # php
-The gfg folder contains two files
+The gfg folder contains two files <br />
 -index and export.
 These are used to export data from SQL database into csv. in the index.php,